marius92mc/docker-pyspark/README.md

 print the output, "1000".

 To quit the interpreter, hit `<Ctrl> + D`.

+# Run locally your version

+### 1. Build the Dockerfile
+    docker build .

+### 2. Run the container
+    docker run -it <SHA> /bin/bash

+where <SHA> is the Docker SHA that appears after the build command, it is mentioned on the last line.

 # How to run a cluster of containers with [Docker Compose](http://docs.docker.com/compose)